 Herb Plants: Basil

-Here’s an excerpt about basil from our book, Herbs in the Bathtub:
+Here’s an excerpt about basil from our book, The Potted Herb:

 “Beautiful Basil – Ocimum Basilicum – Once used in Indian courts to solemnize an oath.
 Basil is my all time favorite herb and I plant it everywhere because I think it’s lovely!
 There are so many yummy varieties for the kitchen.
 Try Thai, Genovese, Sweet Dani, Lime, Lettuce leaf, Cinnamon.